Posted on :: Updated on

 We'll start by identifying our power pins.
 Some immediate clues can be gleaned from looking at the flex PCB and by probing the pins on the camera.

-I now know what's safe to connect to the logic analyser and could start sniffing for communications between the body and lens.
+The thinner signal lines seem to be 3.3V logic level, so I now know it's safe to connect to the logic analyser and can start sniffing for communications between the body and lens.

 Camera with tube and lens, connected to Saleae logic analyser